-The statements of operations data for each of the years ended December 31, 2012, 2011 and 2010; the balance sheet data as of December 31, 2012 and 2011; and the operating data relating to Adjusted EBITDA and non-GAAP income (loss) per diluted share for each of the years ended December 31, 2012, 2011 and 2010 have been derived from our audited annual financial statements which are included in this Annual Report on Form 10-K.
+The statements of income data for each of the years ended December 31, 2013, 2012, and 2011; the balance sheet data as of December 31, 2013 and 2012; and the operating data relating to Adjusted EBITDA and non-GAAP income per diluted share for each of the years ended December 31, 2013, 2012 and 2011 have been derived from our audited annual consolidated financial statements which are included in this Annual Report on Form 10-K.

-The statements of operations data for the years ended December 31, 2009 and 2008; the balance sheet data as of December 31, 2010, 2009 and 2008; and the operating data relating to Adjusted EBITDA and non-GAAP income (loss) per diluted share for each of the years ended December 31, 2009 and 2008 have been derived from our audited annual financial statements which are not included in this Annual Report on Form 10-K.
+The statements of income data for the years ended December 31, 2010 and 2009; the balance sheet data as of December 31, 2011, 2010 and 2009; and the operating data relating to Adjusted EBITDA and non-GAAP income per diluted share for each of the years ended December 31, 2010 and 2009 have been derived from our audited annual consolidated financial statements which are not included in this Annual Report on Form 10-K.

-Adjusted EBITDA and non-GAAP income (loss) per diluted share are non-GAAP financial measures.
+Adjusted EBITDA and non-GAAP income per diluted share are non-GAAP financial measures.
 We believe that these non-GAAP measures provide useful information to management and investors regarding certain financial and business trends relating to our financial condition and results of operations.
 Our management uses these non-GAAP measures to compare the company's performance to that of prior periods for trend analyses and planning purposes.
 Adjusted EBITDA is also used for purposes of determining executive and senior management incentive compensation.
-These measures are also presented to our board of directors
+These measures are also presented to our board of directors.